Tricia Starks

 Tricia A. Starks is an American historian.
 She specializes in the social history of Russia and has written several academic works on the use of tobacco in Tsarist and Soviet times.
 Her book Cigarettes and Soviets (2022) was nominated for the Pushkin Book Prize.

-She Distinguished Professor and Director of the Arkansas Humanities Center at the University of Arkansas.
+She is a Distinguished Professor and Director of the Arkansas Humanities Center at the University of Arkansas.